Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Finds 'CRAN' packages by the topic requested.
 The topic can be given as a character string or as a regular expression and will help users to locate 'CRAN' packages matching their specified requirement. findPackage() returns a data frame of packages with description containing the input string.

-prqlr — by Tatsuya Shima, 3 months ago
+prqlr — by Tatsuya Shima, a year ago

 R Bindings for the 'prqlc' Rust Library